Dallas College - Dallas, Texas, USA, August 2023-Present

 Dallas City Hall, a product of the visionary architect I.M.
 Pei, stands as an iconic testament to modernist architecture, reaching completion in 1978.
 Its defining characteristic is the striking inverted pyramid design, where a central tower gracefully ascends from a broad, sloping base.
 The structure's essence is accentuated by the choice of concrete and glass as primary construction materials, accentuating its clean and minimalist aesthetic.
 Inside the City Hall, a grand atrium unfolds, adorned with a dramatic spiral staircase and bathed in abundant natural light, creating an inviting and functional civic space.
 I.M.
 Pei's design for Dallas City Hall not only symbolizes the city but also marks a pivotal moment in the evolution of modern architecture, showcasing a harmonious blend of artistic vision and structural innovation.

-INDS 1301 - Basic Elements of Design - Serial Plane Model Making
+INDS 1301 - Basic Elements of Design - Serial Planes Model Making

-Architectural serial plane models are typically used for design and visualization purposes in the field of architecture and interior design.
+Architectural serial planes models are typically used for design and visualization purposes in the field of architecture and interior design.
 These models are physical representations of a building or interior space that are created to help architects, designers, and clients better understand and evaluate a proposed design.
 Learning about architectural serial planes is highly significant for architecture students as it provides them with a fundamental understanding of spatial organization, design principles, and the art of translating two-dimensional drawings into three-dimensional spaces.
-Mastery of serial planes allows students to visualize and conceptualize architectural ideas in a tangible way, fostering their ability to create aesthetically pleasing, functional, and structurally sound designs.
-These models also serve as essential tools for effective communication with clients and collaborators, enhancing the students' capacity to articulate their design concepts clearly.
-Moreover, serial plane models encourage critical thinking and problem-solving, enabling students to explore various design iterations and refine their ideas.

 Visiting Registered Historic Landmarks - Neiman Marcus by George Dahl, 1914